Should I Buy a Home in 2021? Is Now the Best Time?

-With the COVID-19 pandemic rapidly becoming a thing of the past, many people wonder if 2021 is the year when they should finally become homeowners.
-If you've been renting for a while, homeownership probably seems more appealing now.
+If you’ve been renting for a while, homeownership probably seems more appealing now.
 More employers are permitting working from home, so you can potentially get a much more affordable home.
-Mortgage rates will likely remain low throughout 2021, meaning that now could be a great time to buy and save on rent.
-If you're wondering, "should I buy a home in 2021," here's everything you need to know to answer that question!
+Mortgage rates will likely remain stubbornly high throughout 2023.
+If you’re wondering, “should I buy a home in 2023,” here’s everything you need to know to answer that question!

 Before looking into some of the pros and cons of owning a home this year, it's essential to determine if it's even feasible.
 Fortunately for prospective homeowners, most people can qualify for some mortgage.